Italian Sausage and White Beans with Sage

 - canned petite dice tomatoes with juice

-What ingredients give this sausage and beans Italian flavors?
+What gives this sausage and beans recipe the great Italian flavors?

-Of course the Italian Sausage used here make this an Italian dish!
-But the other ingredients that make this recipe Italian include garlic, sage, Italian Herb Seasoning, and especially the ground fennel, which I think is one of the best flavors in Italian cooking!
+Of course the Italian Sausage used here is partly what makes this a recipe with Italian flavors!
+But the other ingredients that add Italian flavor notes include garlic, sage, Italian Herb Seasoning, and especially the ground fennel, which I think is one of the best flavors in Italian cooking!
+If you haven’t cooked with fennel much, I hope this recipe will help you see why I love it.

-How can you make this recipe with beans lower in carbs?
+How can you make the sausage and beans lower in carbs?

 Love Your Instant Pot?

 I use a 6 Quart Instant Pot for all my Instant Pot Recipes.
 Check out all my Instant Pot Recipes!
-Or you can also find lots more Pressure Cooker/Slow Cooker Recipes on my other site.
+Or you can also find lots more Instant Pot/Slow Cooker Recipes on my other site.

 How to make Italian Sausage and White Beans with Sage: